Extraspecial pairs in the multiply-laced root systems and calculating structure constants: Introduction

 Formula \eqref{eq_Cn_final_0} allows us to avoid calculating the squares of the lengths for four roots.
 As it is shown in Theorems \ref{th_Bn_2} and \ref{th_Cn_2} any quartet in $B_n$ and $C_n$ is simple.
 Then, for $B_n$ and $C_n$ we can use formula \eqref{eq_Cn_final_0}, and for $F_4$ we can use formula \eqref{eq_lem_1_0}.
 At last, by Theorem \ref{th_Bn_2}, for $B_n$ the roots $r_1 + s_1$ and $s_1$ have the same length, and formula \eqref{eq_Cn_final_0} for $B_n$ is transformed as follows:

 Formula \eqref{eq_Bn_final_0} can be applied to any simply-laced case, since the lengths of all roots in formula \eqref{eq_lem_1_0} are reduced.
-Note that in case $B_n$ there are roots of different lengths, however, formula \eqref{eq_Bn_final_0} is valid as well.
+Note that in case $B_n$ there are roots of different lengths, but formula \eqref{eq_Bn_final_0} does not depend on their lengths.

-According to measurements, the average time calculation of one element $N(r,s) \not= 0$ using formula \eqref{eq_Bn_final_0} is approximately $88\%$ less using formula \eqref{eq_lem_1_0}, the average time calculation of one element $N(r,s) \not= 0$ using formula \eqref{eq_Cn_final_0} is approximately $43\%$ less then ny formula \eqref{eq_lem_1_0}.